seantrott/seantrott.github.io/_posts/2019-9-3-embeddings.md

 First, [Zipf's Law](https://en.wikipedia.org/wiki/Zipf%27s_law) tells us that word frequencies are arranged along a power law distribution: the most frequent word ("the") is roughly twice as frequent as the 2nd-most frequent word ("of"), which is roughly twice as frequent as the 3rd-most frequent word.
 This means that most of our corpus actually consists of a relatively small number of words, with a *very* long tail of less and less frequent words.
 This means that many of the dimensions in our matrix will be *sparse*, e.g., consisting of mostly 0s, because rare words just won't co-occur with all that many other words.

 Second,

+Why do dimensionality reduction:
+1) many dimensions will be sparse
+2) curse of dimensionality